 Despite NAFTA’s replacement debates about the treaty’s pros and cons continues.
 Here are four of the top pros and four of the top cons.

 Pro 1: NAFTA lowered the price of many goods.

 Advocates of free trade generally point to lower prices for consumer goods as one of the main benefits that lowered tariffs can bring to U.S. citizens.
-The average American has profited from lower prices as a result of NAFTA, say defenders of the agreement.
-Lower prices are good for Americans’ budgets and increase our purchasing power.
+The average American profited from lower prices as a result of NAFTA, say defenders of the agreement.
+Lower prices were good for Americans’ budgets and increase our purchasing power.

 Pro 2: NAFTA was good for GDP.